SunilShankaramurthy/handset-details-api/ReadMe.md

 ## Pre-requisite

 - Java 8
+- MongoDB either running locally or as a service running in cloud.(I have used (mlab)[https://mlab.com/] provided MongoDB service to implement this functionality.)

 This service can run locally after checking out code from github using both **gradle <TASK>** and general **java -jar** as below.
 As gradle doc suggests, service is build using wrapper to ensure reliable and standardized execution of build.
-Depending of Operating system we can run serice with gradle.bat or gradlew.
+Depending of Operating system we can run service with gradle.bat or gradlew.

 ## Local Build